ga4gh-rnaseq/schema/rnaget.md

   * Tab delimited text (.tsv)
   * [Loom](https://linnarssonlab.org/loompy/format/index.html) (.loom)

 A Tab delimited file can have any number of comment lines beginning with `#` for storing metadata.
 The first line of the tsv file will be a tab-delimited list beginning with `#labels` and containing the labels for text fields in the main matrix.
 The second line of the tsv file will be a tab-delimited list containing 2 items: `#range` and the range in the form chr?:start-stop where the start coordinate is zero-based, inclusive and the stop coordinate is zero-based, exclusive.
-Any additonal comments may follow these 2 lines.
+Any additional comments may follow these 2 lines.
 The data matrix follows the comment block.
 Sample names and/or ID fields should be the first columns of the header row, be in the same order as listed in the `#labels` comment and have the `string` type.
 All coordinates in the continuous range described in the `#range` comment will be in the following columns with each base position in its own column.
-The coordinate columns will contain 32-bit `float` values in each row corresponding to the measured signal value at that coordiante for the sample correponding to that row.
+The coordinate columns will contain 32-bit `float` values in each row corresponding to the measured signal value at that coordinante for the sample corresponding to that row.

 ##### Example .tsv file